YueW26/Real-E/README.md

 ### How to Access the Dataset

-We provide three dataset versions:
+We provide three versions of the dataset:

-1.the \textbf{OLD} version retains raw data;
+1. **OLD**: Retains the raw data without preprocessing.
-2.the \textbf{V60} version ensures that each time interval has at least 60\% valid data; 3.the \textbf{O20} version filters out variables with an overlapping rate below 20\%.
+2. **V60**: Ensures that each time interval has at least 60% valid data.
+3. **O20**: Filters out variables with an overlapping rate below 20%.

-We also provide variable-level visualization plots for each sub-dataset to support intuitive exploration and quality assessment.
+Each version includes variable-level visualization plots to support intuitive exploration and quality assessment.

-Each version contains four subdirectories: \texttt{BZN}, \texttt{CTA}, \texttt{CTY}, and \texttt{Statistic}, which organize the data by bidding zones, control areas, countries, and visual statistical analysis, respectively.
+ Dataset versions are organized into the following subdirectories:

+- `BZN`: Data by bidding zones
+- `CTA`: Data by control areas
+- `CTY`: Data by countries
+- `Statistic`: Visual statistical analysis

 This multi-version design supports a wide range of forecasting and evaluation scenarios.

 The dataset can be tracked and downloaded using the following Zenodo link: